google/zimtohrli/README.md

 ## Build

-Many dependencies for Zimtohrli are downloaded and managed by the build script, but a few need to be installed beforehand:
+Some dependencies for Zimtohrli are downloaded and managed by the build script, but others need to be installed before building.

 - cmake
 - ninja-build
-- clang
-- clang-tidy

 To build the compare tool, a few more dependencies are necessary: